 If the above-mentioned painkillers don’t work, you might be prescribed amitriptyline.
 This drug is also used to treat depression, although it can be taken in lower doses to help with sleep and relax muscles.

 Pregabalin, gabapentin, and pregabalin shouldn’t be used for normal neck pain.
 If a pinched or irritated nerve is causing you pain, these drugs can be used to reduce the discomfort.
 You may need to test the drug for three to eight weeks depending on which one you are taking.
-Side-effects can occur with any drug, so they may not be right for everyone.
-This should be discussed with your doctor.
+Side-effects are possible with any drug.
+They may not suit everyone.
+Talk to your doctor about this.

 Home Remedies and Time

 A few days of rest and simple self-help remedies can often be enough to relieve neck pain.
-Because neck pain is often caused by poor posture, as well as age-related wear are both major factors in neck pain.
+Because poor posture and age-related wear are both major factors in neck pain.
 Keep your head up and over your spine to prevent neck pain.

 Your posture is key to relieving neck pain.

-Use heat or cold to the painful areas.
+Use heat or ice to treat the pain.
 You can use ice for the initial 48 to 72 hours.
 After that, heat is used.

 You can reduce pain by applying heat to your neck.
 A hot-water bottle, a microwavable Wheat bag or a reusable heatpad can be used to reduce pain.
 They are available at chemists as well as sports shops.
-A bag of frozen peas or an ice pack can be very helpful.
+It can also help to have an ice pack and a bag with frozen peas.

 Heat or ice packs should be wrapped in a towel.
 Avoid burning your skin by putting them directly on your neck.
 For soothing the muscles, it might be worth applying a heat pack to your neck prior to and after exercise.